Quick Links

 Non-Surgical Treatments

-Surgical Treatments
+Surgical Treatments (Tennis Elbow Repair)

 Surgery for tennis elbow is rare but can be used in the case of treatment-resistant symptoms.
-Typically, this means symptoms have persisted for 6-12 months and pain is incapacitating.
+Typically, this means symptoms have persisted for 6-12 months, and pain is incapacitating.
 Tennis elbow surgery involves getting rid of degenerated tendon tissue.
 Your orthopedic hand surgeon can help you understand whether surgery is the best option for your circumstances.

 What to Expect After Tennis Elbow Treatment

-The outlook for tennis elbow treatment is good if you take steps to prevent tennis elbow from coming back.
+Patients will also receive education on preventing strain and overuse of the forearm and elbow to avoid recurrence.
 This includes modifying your activities and strengthening the area with specific exercises.
 During an appointment with our orthopedic hand specialists, you can learn more about treating and preventing tennis elbow as well as achieving relief from symptoms.

 Schedule a Consultation at the Regional Hand Center